alkhatib93/Bionl_Lean_Call/docs/usage.md

 ### Mode 1: Full Pipeline (FASTQ Input)

-Run the complete Sarek variant calling workflow followed by VEP annotation and reporting.
+Run the complete variant calling workflow followed by VEP annotation and reporting.

 #### Required Parameters
-- `--input`: Path to Sarek-formatted CSV samplesheet with FASTQ file paths
+- `--input`: Path to CSV samplesheet with FASTQ file paths
 - `--outdir`: Directory where results will be saved

 #### Sample Sheet Format